Native American languages

 about Native American clothing in general.

 Both Arapaho men and women wore their hair in two long braids, which they sometimes wrapped in fur.
-Traditionally, Arapaho men tied feathers to locks of their hair, and women occasionally painted their hair red.
-Later, some Arapaho warriors began wearing impressive feather warbonnets like their neighbors the Sioux.
+Traditionally, Arapaho men tied feathers to locks of their hair, and women occasionally painted the center part of their hair red.
+Here is a website with pictures of these Native American hairstyles.
+Later, some Arapaho warriors began wearing impressive feather headdresses like their neighbors the Sioux.
 Both genders painted their faces with bright colors for special occasions.
 Arapaho people used different patterns for war paint, religious ceremonies, and festive decoration.
 Today, some Arapahos still wear moccasins or a fringed shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance. |

-What was Arapaho transportation like in the days before cars?
-Did they paddle canoes?![]() Dog travois | No--the Arapaho weren't coastal people, and most of their travels were overland.
-Originally the Arapahos used dogs pulling travois (a kind of drag sled) to help them carry their belongings.
+![]() Dog travois | No--the Arapaho weren't coastal people, and rarely traveled by water.
+Sometimes they built rafts for crossing rivers.
+Most of the time, however, Arapaho people traveled overland.
+Originally they used dogs pulling travois (a kind of drag sled) to help them carry their belongings.
 Once Europeans introduced horses to North America, the Arapahos became known as expert riders and traveled greater distances.
 Horse riding is still popular in the Arapaho nation today, but like other Americans, Arapaho people also use modern vehicles like cars now. |

-![]() Cheyenne-Arapaho bison hunt |
+![]() Cheyenne Arapaho bison hunt |

-What was Arapaho food like in the days before supermarkets?Originally the Arapaho were corn farmers as well as hunters, but once they acquired horses they mostly gave up farming to follow the seasonal migrations of the buffalo herds.
+![]() Originally the Arapaho were corn farmers as well as hunters, but once they acquired horses they mostly gave up farming to follow the seasonal migrations of the buffalo herds.
 Most of their diet was meat, especially buffalo, elk and deer, which they cooked in pits or dried into jerky.
 The Arapahos also collected chokecherries, fruit, and roots to eat.
-What were Arapaho weapons and tools like in the past?The most popular Arapaho weapon was the bow and arrow.
+Here is a website with more information about Plains Indian food. ![]() The most popular Arapaho weapon was the bow and arrow.
 The Arapahos were famous for their skill shooting arrows.
-Arapaho warriors also used spears and hide shields. |
+Arapaho warriors also used spears and hide shields.
+Here is a website with pictures and more information about Native American weapon types. |

-What are Arapaho arts and crafts like?Arapaho artists are known for their quill embroidery and beadwork, which they used to decorate clothing, moccasins, bags, and even their tepees.
-Here are some more photographs of Arapaho beadwork.
-What kinds of stories do the Arapahos tell?There are lots of traditional Arapaho legends and fairy tales.
+![]() Arapaho artists are known for their quill and beadwork art, which they used to decorate clothing, moccasins, bags, and even their tepees.
+Here are some more photographs of Arapaho beadwork. ![]() The most important Arapaho instrument is the drum.
+There are two traditional styles of Arapaho drums: a flat drum that is held in one hand and struck with the other, and a large drum that stands on the floor and is played by many men in a circle around it at a pow wow or other community event.
+Here is a video of tribal drummers and dancers from the Wind River Reservation performing traditional Shoshone and Arapaho songs. ![]() There are lots of traditional Arapaho legends and fairy tales.
 Storytelling is very important to the Arapaho Indian culture.
-Here is a story about Nihancan the spider trickster. |
+Here is a story about Nihancan the spider trickster.
+Here's a website where you can read more about Arapaho mythology. |

 Return to the American Indian Children site